The Best Hiking packs

 Kids' Hydration Pack: Camelbak Mini M.U.L.E.

 Every ounce of gear weight adds up for any age of hiker, but gravity seems to pull especially hard on those little legs once they have a pack on their back.
 Which is why it’s best to limit a kids’ pack to the basic necessities, and nothing is more needed on a hike than water.
 This compact, slim, and lightweight kids’ hydration pack puts up to 1.5 liters of H2O on your kid’s back, evenly distributing that water weight across his or her shoulders and chest, so the child can stay hydrated without losing steam.
-The drip-free mouthpiece is easy to use, providing a steady flow of water that’s well-regulated, and the pack also has just enough storage area for some snacks, a pair of sunglasses, a tube of bug spray, and so on.
+The drip-free mouthpiece is easy to use, providing a steady flow of water that’s well-regulated, and the pack also has just enough storage area for some snacks, a pair of gloves, a tube of lip balm, and so on.

 • Hydration Vest: Nathan Pinnacle shown both back and front view in white with red detailing